jc00ke/jc00ke.github.io/_drafts/primitive-obsession.md

 A collection class is a class that represents a collection of objects.
 Why might you use a collection class over an `Array` or a `Hash`, or even a `Set`?
 Most likely because you want to ask that collection questions that `Array`, `Hash`, and even `Set` have no idea about.
+We reach for these custom classes because a primitive is too simple, too basic, and we end up asking questions in the wrong places.

-I had to interact with a remote API that did not give us good error messages.
+I had to interact with a remote API that did not give back good error messages.
 An example of how this works:

 {% highlight ruby %}
 class WidgetCollection
+  include Enumerable

   attr_accessor :errors

   def initialize(widgets)
     @widgets = Set.new(widgets)
+  end

+  def each
+    return enum_for(:each) unless block_given?

+    @widgets.each do |widget|
+      yield widget
+    end

+    self
   end

   def invalid_widget_present?